 • Always use a licensed picture, ideally from the 'Getty' tab on the article submission page.

-• Images should be inserted either at the top of the article or in the middle; no images should be inserted at the bottom of the article.
+• Images should be inserted at the top of the article and in the middle; no images should be inserted at the bottom of the article.

 • Avoid using vulgar, disturbing or inappropriate pictures, no matter how suited they may be to the article.

 • Sportskeeda has a no-tolerance policy towards plagiarism.

 • If any portion of an article is found to be copied from anywhere, the article will be rejected and a warning will be given to the author (along with the link of the original source).

 • If the same author is found to have copied even after being given a warning, his or her account will be permanently blocked.

 • An article could be rejected on any of the following grounds: